 We will anchor in Hilton Head and tender into shore, where you will be greeted by our local guide for one of our most popular shore excursions in the area.
 Embark on a private boat tour of the Sea Pines Resort Forest Preserve.
 This 600-acre preserve features some of Hilton Head’s many indigenous plants and animal species, including the American alligator.
 Your guide will provide an engaging and educational tour while you enjoy the breathtaking views of the freshwater lake.
 In the afternoon, take time to explore Hilton Head’s popular shopping district or relax back on board before the evening’s entertainment.

-With its emerald tree canopy, quaint cobblestone streets and majestic architecture, Savannah is still a bustling seaport with renowned historic districts that preserve its phenomenal 19th century wealth and opulence.
+With its emerald tree canopy, quaint cobblestone streets, and majestic architecture, Savannah is still a bustling seaport with renowned historic districts that preserve its phenomenal 19th-century wealth and opulence.
 Join a narrated tour of Savannah’s “Historic and Victorian Districts," brave an evening Ghost Walk, or explore the area's magnificent shops.

 Mighty Eighth Air Force Museum

 The Mighty Eighth Air Force Museum houses an impressive collection of WWII aviation memorabilia.
 Upon entering the museum, you will immediately be awed by the breathtaking collection of fully restored aircraft that helped serve our brave troops during the war.
-Be welcomed by a tour guide who will provide the group with an overview of the museum and a brief history lesson regarding the famed Eighth Air Force Division.
-After introductions, you are welcome to either experience the museum on a self-guided tour or stay with your guide to be personally escorted around the museum grounds.
+You will be welcomed by a tour guide who will provide the group with an overview of the museum and a brief history lesson regarding the famed Eighth Air Force Division.
+After introductions, you are welcome to explore the museum on a self-guided tour or stay with your guide to be personally escorted around the museum grounds.
 Your visit includes an educational film, engaging World War II exhibits, airman memorials, and the rare collection of planes that served the Mighty Eighth men and women.

 Amid the bustling River Street section of Savannah, you will meet with our local guide who will lead the group on a narrated walking tour of historic Savannah.
-Visit key attractions including Savannah’s oldest neighborhood, Colonial Park Cemetery, the Cathedral of St. John the Baptist and a few of Savannah’s 22 squares that provide greenery amid all of the businesses and historic houses.
+Visit key attractions including Savannah’s oldest neighborhood, Colonial Park Cemetery, the Cathedral of St. John the Baptist, and a few of Savannah’s 22 squares that provide greenery amid all of the businesses and historic houses.
 As you explore the various gardens, admire the architecture, and learn about city’s history, your guide will tailor the tour to suit the group’s interests.

-St. Simons Island / Jekyll Island, GA
+Jekyll Island/St. Simons Island, GA

 St. Simons Island Tour